oneapi-src/oneDPL/rfcs/template.md

 Include short explanation and links to the related proposals, if any.
 Sub-proposals could be organized as separate standalone RFCs, but this is not mandatory.
-If the related change is insignificant or doesn't make any sense without the original proposal, describe it in the main RFC.
+If the related change is insignificant or does not make any sense without the original proposal, describe it in the main RFC.

 Some other common subsections could be: